MYCIN-AI-Club/MYCIN-AI-Club/Readme.md

 <!--<p align="left"> <img src="https://komarev.com/ghpvc/?username=mycin-ai-club&label=Profile%20views&color=0e75b6&style=flat" alt="mycin-ai-club" /> </p>-->

-- 🔭 I’m currently working on **ArtificialX, CodeBrewers, VRFly and Eagles Cyber Squad**
+- 🔭 We're currently working on **ArtificialX, CodeBrewers, VRFly and Eagles Cyber Squad** domains

-- 👯 I’m looking to collaborate with **developers who wish to begin with Open Source journey in any of our domains.**
+- 👯 We're looking to collaborate with **developers who wish to begin with Open Source journey in any of our domains.**

 - 🤝 Visit Us at [mycin.in](mycin.in)